 NOVUS NY recorded and performed in the East Coast premiere of Ellen Reid and librettist Roxie Perkins’ p r i s m, which won the Pulitzer Prize for Music in 2019.
 Additional PROTOTYPE highlights include the ensemble’s East Coast premiere of Reid’s Dreams of the New World, and the world premiere of David T. Little’s revised version of Am I Born, which was recorded with NOVUS and The Choir of Trinity Wall Street.

-NOVUS NY has forged strong links with many of today’s leading composers, collaborating with Paola Prestini, Sarah Kirkland Snider, Daniel Felsenfeld, Jonathan Newman, and Wachner on Trinity’s “Mass Reimaginings” commissioning project, and giving world premiere performances of Laura Schwendinger’s opera Artemisia and Prestini’s interdisciplinary The Hubble Cantata, which drew an open-air audience of thousands to Brooklyn’s Prospect Park.
+NOVUS NY has forged strong links with many of today’s leading composers, collaborating with Paola Prestini, Sarah Kirkland Snider, Daniel Felsenfeld, and Jonathan Newman on Trinity’s “Mass Reimaginings” commissioning project, and giving world premiere performances of Laura Schwendinger’s opera Artemisia and Prestini’s interdisciplinary The Hubble Cantata, which drew an open-air audience of thousands to Brooklyn’s Prospect Park.
 In recent seasons the ensemble also gave the U.S. premiere of Tarik O’Regan’s A Letter of Rights, presented an all-Terry Riley program at Brooklyn’s National Sawdust, and performed selections by Hannah Lash, Stewart Copeland, Sheila Silver, and Bright Sheng at Opera America’s New Opera Showcase.
 In 2019, the orchestra gave concert performances of new Trinity co-commissions by Daniel Schlosberg and Nico Muhly and reprised a fully staged Artemisia at Trinity’s Time’s Arrow festival.